vinceanalytics/vince/README.md

 ## What ?

-`vince` is a modern server for collecting and analyzing website analytics. `vince` focuses on modern web application development by emphasizing easy of use for both deployment, maintenance and integration with existing infrastructure.
+`vince` is a highly optimized ,privacy friendly modern server for collecting and analyzing website analytics.

 ## Why ?

-All existing solutions are hard/impossible to self host and their license is `AGPL`.
+- You want to self host(own your data) painlessly
+- You want to save money (use very little resources)
+- You only need to consume the API to access the stats
+- You manage different range of sites ( Scales very well from 1 to 100X sites)

 ## Features